Upgrade to remove ads

 -Produces food for the plant cell by photosynthesis-Contains chlorophyll **Found in plant cells only

--stores food, water, minerals, waste. found in plant cells, while many small vacuoles found in animal cells
+-stores food, water, minerals, waste. **Large vacuole found in plant cells, while many small vacuoles found in animal cells

 -Makes proteins in the cell -Found in cytoplasm and on rough endoplasmic reticulum, but initially made in the nucleolus **Found in both plant and animal cells

 -flat curved sacs used for storing and packaging - Packages proteins made by the ribosomes and sends them to other parts of the cell where needed **Found in both plant & animal cells